ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Support for LOB Data Types

 A new property, ADAPTER_LOB_TYPE_SUPPORT, has been introduced to enable LOB data type support.
-To enable Lob data type support feature, set the value of ADAPTER_LOB_TYPE_SUPPORT property to 1 and then restart the adapter.
+To enable LOB data type support feature, set the value of ADAPTER_LOB_TYPE_SUPPORT property to 1 and then restart the adapter.

 ##### Offline Option

-Offline option is a feature used with adapters (JDBC Adapter, oraAdapter) to handle the event of a failure in the Altibase server when applying changes from Altibase to the target database.Refer to [**Adapter for JDBC User's Manual** - Offline Option](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/Adapter%20for%20JDBC%20User's%20Manual.md) or [**Adapter for Oracle User's Manual** - Offline Option](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/Adapter%20for%20Oracle%20User's%20Manual.md).
+Offline option is a feature used with adapters (JDBC Adapter, oraAdapter) to handle the event of a failure in the Altibase server when applying changes from Altibase to the target database.
+Refer to [**Adapter for JDBC User's Manual** - Offline Option](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/Adapter%20for%20JDBC%20User's%20Manual.md) or [**Adapter for Oracle User's Manual** - Offline Option](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/Adapter%20for%20Oracle%20User's%20Manual.md).

 </br>